 What is e-commerce customer service?

-E-commerce customer service or e-commerce customer support is all about providing an excellent customer service experience to your online store or e-commerce business especially during the holiday season.
+E-commerce customer service or e-commerce customer support is all about providing an excellent experience to your online store or e-commerce business especially during the holiday season.

-All the e-commerce or retail business, whether small or large, need to invest in delivering great customer service across the channels their customers prefer via live chat, call center or social channels.
+All the e-commerce or retail business, whether small or large, need to invest in delivering great holiday customer service across the channels their customers prefer via live chat, call center, or social channels.

 14 best practices to build your e-commerce customer service